dzhang32/chess/README.md

 # ____ chess ____ ?

-I'm an [below average chess player](https://www.chess.com/member/persist32), with above average enthusiasm about chess.
+I'm a [below average chess player](https://www.chess.com/member/persist32), with above average enthusiasm about chess.

 The 2 goals of this project are: